rdela/rdela.com/src/pages/geeks-bearing-gifs/index.md

 >
 > `What’s the origin of the phrase ‘Beware of Greeks bearing gifts?’`
 >
 > An allusion to the story of the wooden horse of Troy, used by the Greeks to trick their way into the city.
-It is recorded in Virgil’s Aeneid, Book 2, 19&nbsp;BC:
+It is recorded in Virgil’s *Aeneid*, Book 2, 19&nbsp;BC:
 >
 > > Do not trust the horse, Trojans.
 Whatever it is, I fear the Greeks even when they bring&nbsp;gifts.
 >
 Of course that English version is a translation.
 Another translation, by John Dryden, has “Trust not their presents, nor admit the&nbsp;horse.”
 >
-> The same thought was also recorded by Sophocles (496 - 406 BC), in&nbsp;Ajax:
+> The same thought was also recorded by Sophocles (496 - 406 BC), in&nbsp;*Ajax:*
 >
 > > Nought from the Greeks towards me hath sped well.
 > > So now I find that ancient proverb true,